surya818/hivemq-edge-test/README.md

 HiveMQ Edge 2024.3 (Configured docker based HiveMQ setup, broker on localhost) </br>

 **Prerequisites/Setup:**
+**Assumptions**:
-Assumption: Docker is installed on the local system.
-Using docker, setup the HiveMQ Edge locally, using the command </br>
+1. Docker is installed on the local system.
+Using docker, setup the HiveMQ Edge locally, using the command below </br>
+2. Setup is successful and broker and the HIveMQ server are running on 8080

 ![image](https://github.com/surya818/hivemq-edge-test/assets/7116020/76044981-f450-40c2-9712-24bbe9350f40)</br>

 **Steps:**